 Students also think and reflect about the choices they make in the cyber world, themes include: safety, behavior, balance and the possibilities of technology.
 Students will also learn about the care and maintenance of their laptop computers.
 Please refer to the link: The ASP Middle School Laptop Program Handbook.

-- Math in the Middle School
+Service Learning in the Middle School